June O’Sullivan MBE

 Trustee (Finance Committee & Remuneration and Nominations Committee)

 Mary is Operations Director of a family-owned Group of independently run 4* and 5* Hotels situated in some of London’s most prestigious locations.
 She has worked in the Hospitality Industry for in excess of 15 years having completed at BSC in Hospitality Management.
 Mary has a strong business acumen and utilises these skills for the benefit of the LEYF Finance Sub Committee.
 Mary has well-established links with the 3rd sector.
 She visited Nepal in 2014 with Springboard; the UK’s largest Hospitality charity following which, she was one of the founding members of the Nepal 14 Club; the purpose of which was to leave a lasting legacy and to ensure the sustainability of education in a local setting.
 Mary is originally from Northern Ireland and is one of seven children.

 Alethea Siow is a solicitor specialising in banking and corporate work.
 After spending over 15 years in private practice in London (and briefly in Hong Kong), she is now Head of Structured Finance at a London based property developer, Blackfriars Investments.
 From 1996 to 2014, she was on the group board of A2 Dominion, a major provider of high-quality housing in London and the South East.
 Alethea is on the Council of the Royal College of Music and has been a past member of the Audit Committee of the Royal Institution and also of the Methodist Council.
 She Chairs LEYF’s Social Impact Committee.

 Mary Wynne Finch

-Mary Wynne Finch has a background in early years with wide knowledge of the sector and several years’ experience of nursery teaching.
-Previous to that she worked in sporting event organisation, working and living in Paris, Milan and Lillehammer.
+Mary Wynne Finch has a background in early years with a wide knowledge of the sector and several years’ experience of nursery teaching.
+Previous to that she worked in sporting event organisation, working and living in Paris, Milan, and Lillehammer.
 She is a Patron of the Rainbow Trust Children’s Charity.